josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/☔️_restorative_justice_in_a_shame_culture.md

 - and legitimacy collapse.

 The challenge becomes:
-## ⚖️ creating forms of accountability humans can psychologically survive.
+*creating forms of accountability humans can psychologically survive*.

 Without collapsing into:
 - denial,